FatemehMasaebi/randomForestSRCHurdleNB/README.md

 # Get estimation for mu and phi for the test data
 predictNB(rfztNB, dat_test, dist = "negbin")

+#If computing time is an issue, you can use a faster and approximate version of the method by using the custom split "custom3".
 rfztNB_fast= rfsrc(y~x1+x2+x3+x4+x5+x6+x7+x8+x9, ntree = 5, splitrule="custom3",
               membership = T, data=dat_train)
 predictNB(rfztNB_fast, dat_test, dist = "negbin")